How to replace an igniter in a gas dryer

 Position the new igniter on the bracket and secure it with the mounting screw.

 Plug the wire harness back in.
 Make sure that the locking tab engages.Tip: Don't touch the new igniter element with your fingers.
-Oil from your bare fingers can damage the igniter and cause premature failure.Tip: While the cabinet is open, vacuum the dust and lint from inside the dryer cabinet.Warning: The igniter must be positioned exactly like the original igniter to achieve proper flame ignition.
+Oil from your bare fingers can damage the igniter and cause premature failure.Tip: While the front dryer panel if off, vacuum the dust and lint from inside the dryer.Warning: The igniter must be positioned exactly like the original igniter to achieve proper flame ignition.

 Reinstall the drum

-Place the rear of the drum on top of the support roller that's on the rear panel inside the dryer cabinet.
+Place the rear of the drum on top of the support roller that's on the rear panel inside the dryer.

 Lift the front of the drum to access the drive motor and idler pulley.